Links to Answers to Atheists, Theological Liberals and Other Bible Critics

 Answers to Accusations that the Bible Portrays God as Immoral:

-Some Reasons Why God Allows People to Suffer:
+Some Reasons Why the Bible Says God Allows People to Suffer:

 Is Hell Really Never-Ending Torment?